tcberkley/ChessBot/README.md

-This was a project that I decided to build in a couple of days.
-I had just graduated and had about a month before my job started.
+This was a project that I decided to build in a couple of days to touch up on my python before I started working.
-My ELO (rank) in rapid chess on chess.com is around 1200, which puts me around the 90th percentile of players who regularly play (I think that's how it works).
-This bot will often beat me if I make a mistake, or if it accidentally stumbles into a forced checkmate in 5 moves (or 8 moves depending on the point in the game).

 The bot uses the mini max algorithm to navigate decision trees and an evaluation function that returns the "score" of a position (node on the decision tree).
 On top of that, I implemented some "pruning techniques" that speed up the search for the best move.
 Pruning generally prevents the bot from examining parts of the decision tree where a "bad move" (ex. unnecessarily sacrificing the queen) had taken place.

-The "personality" of the bot stems from the evaluation function, which I came up with on my own.

 chess_game.ipynb -
   File where user can play against the chess bot of choosing.
 This defaults to king_safety_v6, the strongest bot.